porjesuraj/Learning-Data-Structure/notes/ADS.md

 + syntax: bool empty(void) const throw();

 2. full
-+ if value of read is "Array size - 1  " then linear queue is considered as full
++ if value of rear is "Array size - 1  " then linear queue is considered as full
-+ snytax: bool full(void)
++ syntax: bool full(void)
 3. enqueue
 + use to insert element in queue
 + increment rear and insert value